sensu/sensu-docs-legacy/source/docs/0.17/install-sensu.md

 # Overview

 Having successfully completed installation of Sensu's dependencies ([RabbitMQ](install-rabbitmq), and [Redis](install-redis)) and the [Sensu Repositories](install-repositories), we are now ready to install Sensu!

-Instructions are provided for installing both flavors of Sensu (Sensu Core and Sensu Enterprise).
+This guide will help you to:

+- Install Sensu Core
+- Install Sensu Enterprise

 _NOTE: Sensu Core and Sensu Enterprise may be installed alongside one another, however only one flavor of Sensu should be run at any given time (see [below](#running-sensu) for more info)._